 Question 10.
-Does the company have a clear commitment to ending the use of high- performance breeds?
+Does the company have a clear commitment to ending the use of high-performance breeds?
 Rationale Breeds selected for high growth rate, lean meat deposition and high feed conversion efficiency can suffer a range of physiological and metabolic health issues, as well as poor immunity and lethargy and poor behavioural expression.
 Scoring Not addressed.
 0 Limited to certain species, products or geographies.
 2.5 Universal across all relevant species, products and geographies.
-5 (Max Score 5) Explanatory Notes • This question may be scored even if marks have not been awarded Question 2.
+5 (Max Score 5) Explanatory Notes This question may be scored even if marks have not been awarded Question 2.
 Points may be awarded for policies issued by company subsidiaries. for Simply stating compliance with legislation is not treated as a proxy for having a clear position on the issues in question.
-The reasons are (a) legislation, even in the EU, does not cover all relevant issues, (b) a commitment to compliance with legislation does not provide guarantees on performance in countries where such legislation is absent.
-Companies that state that they comply with legislation but do not have a formal policy are, therefore, awarded zero points.
-Similarly, simply stating compliance with a farm assurance standard that specifies any of these issues is not treated as a proxy for having a cle stated position, unless the commitment to the issue in question is ma arly explicit (e.g. compliance with the standard is presented as a way of delivering on its commitment). • The question acknowledges that policies can vary from market to market and across product ranges.
-Companies are given credit if they clearly specify the limits to the application of their policies. • To qualify for partial points on product scope, policies need to apply to a significant proportion of a company's supply chain, such as a substantial business division (e.g. a restaurant brand or manufacturing division) or own-brand products (in the case of retailers and wholesalers).
-Policies which apply to limited product ranges are not awarded points. • In some cases, companies use terms such as 'all animals' or 'all products'.
+The reasons are (a) legislation, even in the EU, does not cover all relevant issues, (b) a commitment to compliance with legislation does not provide guara on performance in countries where such legislation is absent.
+Compliant state that they comply with legislation but do not have a format policy are, therefore, awarded zero points. ntees anies I Similarly, simply stating compliance with a farm assurance standard specifies any of these issues is not treated as a proxy for having a cle stated position, unless the commitment to the issue in question is ma early awarded.

+- explicit (e.g. compliance with the standard is presented as a way of delivering on its commitment).
+The question acknowledges that policies can vary from market to market and across product ranges.
+Companies are given credit if they clearly specify the limits to the application of their policies.
+To qualify for partial points on product scope, policies need to apply to a significant proportion of a company's supply chain, such as a substantial business division (e.g. a restaurant brand or manufacturing division) or own-brand products (in the case of retailers and wholesalers).
+Policies which apply to limited product ranges are not awarded points.
+In some cases, companies use terms such as 'all animals' or 'all products'.
 For the purposes of this assessment, we take this to mean that the policy has universal application (with respect to animals and products respectively) and companies receive 5 points.
-When unclear, we ask companies to clarify the scope in order to keep receiving these points in future Benchmarks. • For companies involved in or using the products from finfish aquaculture, we do not assume that the corporate farm animal welfare policy also applies to finfish (i.e. the policy has universal application) unless the company states otherwise, or has a separate policy that applies to finfish.
+When unclear, - For companies involved in or using the products from finfish aquaculture, we do not assume that the corporate farm animal welfare policy also applies to finfish (i.e. the policy has universal application) unless the company states otherwise, or has a separate policy that applies to finfish.
 If it is unclear whether finfish are included, only partial points are awarded.